ios2010/VINS-Mobile/README.md

 ## 1. Build

-The code has been tested on macOS Sierra with Xcode 8.3.1 and iOS 10.2.1.
+The code has been tested on macOS Sierra with Xcode 8.3.1 and compatible with iOS 10.2.1 on iPhone7 Plus.

 1.1 Install boost for macOS
 ```